ziskilis/ziskilis/README.md

 # Frontend developer
 ***
 ## Experience:
 *  March 2022 - April 2022.
-EPAM Systems Inc. Laboratory: Student
+EPAM Systems Inc. Laboratory: Student.

 Working in a team on the key functionality of the project, fixing existing bugs, covering the code with unit tests, working with git.
 ***
 ## Contact information: